southparkstan123/book-store-vue3/README.md

 **Pinia** and **Vue-router 4** are used on this repo

+## Setup the environment on local machine or Vitrual Machine

 ### Clone the repo to your local machine

 You can clone this repo by Github using command line prompt: